Notification Routes

 * **Scope**: The gcQL query defining which monitors are affected

-* **Connected Apps**: Summary of destinations by type
+* **Destinations**: Summary of destinations by type

 * **Creator**: Who created the route